cs-sussex/ASE-Group-6-Cross-Platform-Application/README.md

 --no-sound-null-safety
 ```

+If using vscode.
+I. run `flutter run --no-sound-null-safety`
-If using vscode. create .vscode/launch.json in project root and add
+II. create .vscode/launch.json in project root and add

 ```
 "args": [